Fruiticecake/Faster/README.md

 ・`/wp/themes/your-theme/assets/images/*.{jpg,jpeg,png,gif,svg}`

+Assets are generated at first if you set `ON_START_GENERATE=true`.

 ### `yarn wp:gen`

 WordPress base files are generated.

 You can't run the above command if you have `/wp/themes/your-theme`

-You should run `yarn wp:regen` if you regenerate base files.
+You need to run `yarn wp:regen` if you regenerate base files.

 The following files will be generated in `/wp/themes/your-theme`.